gotchoices/MyCHIPs/doc/learn-protocol.md

 In addition, each chit contains a copy of the hash for the chit preceeding it on the tally.
 In this way, the hash of the latest chit can be compared with the same point in the chain on the other end of the tally.
-If the hashes are the same, we can rest assured that the stock and foil contain exactly the same chit information, at least up to that point.
+If the end hashes are the same, we can rest assured that the stock and foil contain exactly the same chit information, at least up to that point.
 This is much more efficient than trying to compare every chit on the tally individually each time.

-Chits can originate from either end of the tally.
+Manual chits can originate from either end of the tally.
-For example, either party can unilaterally sign a chit that sends value to the other party.
+For example, either party can unilaterally sign a chit that sends value to the other.
+Users can also assert certain settings by way of a special settings chit.

 ![use-cons](uml/use-cons.svg)

-In the case of lift chits, validating signatures will normally propagate around the lift circuit in the clockwise (downstream) direction.
+When chits are created as part of a distributed lift, validating signatures will normally propagate around the lift circuit in the downstream (foil to stock) direction.
-That means the foil holder on any given tally will get the signature before the stock holder.
+So the foil holder on any given tally will usually get the signature before the stock holder.
 As they attempt to reach consensus on chit order, the signature will naturally get shared.

-This diagram shows the sequence of events for the two basic use cases:
+The following diagram shows the sequence of events for the two basic use cases.
+Keep in mind, this activity is going on as part of the normal chit creation process described above (and/or in the later lift section).

 ![seq-cons](uml/seq-cons.svg)

 The consensus algorithm is pretty simple.
+Both stock and foil have the duty to recognize, accept and store a duly signed and valid chit received from the other.
-Essentially, the foil is always right about how to order the chits.
+But the foil gets to choose how to order the chits in the chain.
 It is the job of the stock to conform to that order.

-Both stock and foil have the duty to recognize, accept and store a duly signed and valid chit.

-The goal of the consenus protocol is then to:
+The goal of the consensus protocol is then to:
 - get all valid chits linked into a hash-chained list; and
 - verify that the stock and foil both have an identical list of valid chits.

 The consensus protocol is centered around chits.
 But it is really the tally (its two halves) that are (or are not) fully consensed at any given time.
+So think of the chain consensus protocol as a system of sub-states occuring while a tally is in the open (and/or closing) primary state.

-Now we can derive the following state diagram to describe the tally/chit consensus protocol from the perspective of a single site.
+Now we can derive the following state diagram to describe the tally/chit chain consensus sub-states from the perspective of a single site.
 First, the states associated with the foil:

 [![state-cons](uml/state-conf.svg)](uml/state-conf.svg)

-And now, the states associated with the stock:
+For the foil there is not much in the way of states to track.
+The only transitions have to do with tracking new chits that have been created by either the Stock or the Foil.
+And these transitions are already being tracked in the chit state machine.
+So the Foil just needs to track new chits, add them to its chit chain, and keep the Stock informed about the latest end hash.
+All this should be possible to accomplish within the existing chit message protocol.

+For the Stock, it is a little more complicated, as the following diagram illustrates:

 [![state-cons](uml/state-cons.svg)](uml/state-cons.svg)

 ### Credit Lifts Explained